 Stax’s industry-leading Payment API makes it easy for eCommerce merchants of all sizes to quickly enable and accept all types of payments.
 Not only do we streamline the entire process, we offer straightforward, subscription-style pricing, Level 1 PCI compliance, and powerful data and analytics for a truly comprehensive payment ecosystem.

-Quick FAQs about Payment APIs
+Quick FAQs about Payment API

 Q: What is a Payment API?

-Q: What are the benefits of using a payment API?
+Q: What are the benefits of using a Payment API?